-Chia Seeds have essentially no flavour so although you can eat them straight out of the bag, the suggested use is to combine them with other foods.
-They can be ground up and sprinkled liberally on cereal or yogurt or included in recipes.
-They are commonly added to bread, muffins, cereal and smoothies.
-They also make a great egg replacement.
+You can eat them straight out of the bag but it's easier to combine them with other foods.
+They can also be ground up before being sprinkled liberally on cereal or yoghurt or included in recipes.
+It has been said that they make a great egg replacement.